potatodudedude/tp/docs/UserGuide.md

 * When you see a word in `UPPER_CASE`, that word is a parameter that you enter.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* If you see parameters in square brackets, they are optional.<br>
+  e.g. `add [tag/TAG...]` allows for the tag parameter to be omitted.

-* If you see parameters in square brackets, you can use any combination of the parameters, but you must have at least one.<br>
+* If you see parameters in curly brackets, you can use any combination of the parameters, but you must have at least one.<br>
-  e.g. `edit INDEX [n/NAME t/TELEGRAM_HANDLE e/EMAIL]` can be used as `edit 1 n/Doe` or as `edit 2 n/Doe t/@JohnDoe` or as `edit 1 e/john@example.com`, but not `edit 1` alone.
+  e.g. `edit INDEX {n/NAME t/TELEGRAM_HANDLE e/EMAIL}` can be used as `edit 1 n/Doe` or as `edit 2 n/Doe t/@JohnDoe` or as `edit 1 e/john@example.com`, but not `edit 1` alone.

-* If you see parameters in triangle brackets, you can use any of them, but you must have only one. e.g. `find <n/NAME... t/TELEGRAM_HANDLE... e/EMAIL...>` can be used as `find n/Doe` or `find t/@johndoe`, but not as `find n/Doe t/@johndoe`.
+* If you see parameters in triangle brackets, you can use any of them, but you must have only one.<br>
+  e.g. `find <n/NAME... t/TELEGRAM_HANDLE... e/EMAIL...>` can be used as `find n/Doe` or `find t/@johndoe`, but not as `find n/Doe t/@johndoe`.

-* If you see parameters with `…`​ after them, it means they can be used multiple times excluding zero times.<br>
+* If you see parameters with `...` after them, it means they can be used multiple times excluding zero times.<br>
-  e.g. `m/MODULE-TUTORIAL_GROUP…​` can be used as `m/CS2101-T06`, `m/CS1101S-T55 m/CS2030S-T08` etc.
+  e.g. `m/MODULE-TUTORIAL_GROUP...` can be used as `m/CS2101-T06`, `m/CS1101S-T55 m/CS2030S-T08` etc.

 * You can give parameters in any order.<br>
   e.g. if the command specifies `n/NAME t/TELEGRAM_HANDLE`, `t/TELEGRAM_HANDLE n/NAME` is also acceptable.